Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Filtering results

-Filtering is done via setting Model.quick_search_fields, or by overriding Model.quick_search_filter().
+Filtering in a combo box is done via setting Model.quick_search_fields, or by overriding Model.quick_search_filter().

 Context-sensitive Comboboxes